 - The Elder Scrolls has the various charm spells.
 Even very hateful characters will stop attacking you if they (temporarily) like you that much.

 - Gene's special ability in Metal Gear Solid: Portable Ops works like this, his voice having some special quality that makes those listening do what he says.

 - In the Suikoden series, Jeane is the only character with a rare and permanently affixed Charm Rune, which she uses to charm people into liking her and monsters into occasionally fighting for her.
 (Of course, the type of clothing she wears might have something to do with the way all of the men go ga-ga around her.)

 - Dark Rangers in Warcraft 3 have Charm as their ultimate spell, allowing them to permanently take control of non-hero enemy units.

-- In the Geneforge series, taking enough ranks in the Leadership skill can let you talk your way out of most major conflicts.
+- Taking enough ranks in the Leadership skill can let you talk your way out of most major conflicts.
 In a few cases, you can convince the enemy to kill themselves.